Sid72020123/scratchconnect/README.md

 ### More Uses:

-##### Note: The below code can be only used by the logged in Scratcher.
+##### Note: Some of the functions below can be only used by the logged in Scratcher.
 To get the stats of other users see the User Connection Documentation

 ```python
 import scratchconnect